-- A sign will be posted at the facility affected explaining the reason for closure. - An emergency contact number(s) will be posted for the agency. - · If known an estimated re-opening time will be posted. - · Where applicable, affected family members will be notified. - It will be the responsibility of the Executive Director in conjunction with the Management team to arrange for alternate locations for service if the relocation needs to be longer than temporary (a couple of hours to one day).
-The Executive Director or designate will work with Community Partners and the Ministries to find space to utilize while the facility is closed.
+- A sign will be posted at the facility affected explaining the reason for closure - Emergency contact number(s) will be posted for the agency - If known an estimated re-opening time will be posted - When possible, the agency social media and website will be updated with pertinent information - Where applicable, affected family members will be notified - It will be the responsibility of the Executive Director in conjunction with the Senior Leadership Team to arrange for alternate locations for service if the relocation needs to be longer than temporary (a couple of hours to one day).
+The Executive Director or designate will work with Community Partners and the Ministries to find a space to utilize while the facility is closed.